 To be honest, it was very difficult.
 Very difficult.
-It’s the same on the film I just finished.
-It’s always difficult and as much as you try and… I mean, the idea is that ideally in the schedule you would hope that the pressure of the whole process is spread across the whole film but the reality is that the art department’s requirements are so low on the list that by the time everybody else’s requirements are taken into consideration, particularly the actors and their preferences, you’re pretty low down on the priority list.
+It’s the same as the film I just finished.
+It’s always difficult, and as much as you try and… I mean, the idea is that ideally, in the schedule, you would hope that the pressure of the whole process is spread across the whole film, but the reality is that the art department’s requirements are so low on the list that by the time everybody else’s requirements are taken into consideration, particularly the actors and their preferences, you’re pretty low down on the priority list.

-It comes in massive waves, like a massive panic to get everything drawn as fast as you can and then you move on quickly to get it built.
-Eventually it quiets down and then it becomes easier again.
+It comes in massive waves, like a massive panic to get everything drawn as fast as you can, and then you move on quickly to get it built.
+Eventually, it quiets down, and then it becomes easier again.
 I’ve never worked on anything that was consistently level.
-It’s a constant thing- it’s crazy busy and then it will ease off a bit.
+It’s a constant thing- it’s incredibly busy, and then it will ease off a bit.

 They had to get permission from Central London for the location so we were in a massive panic to build everything and it puts an awful lot of pressure on the construction team, but you get through it and you have to use a bit more overtime up than expected.
 Then when that’s done it quiets down a bit except that one never got quiet until the end.

 The bigger builds became– even though they were challenging in terms of the size and the time we had to build them– you’d know where they are in the studio because we had the space.
 You could tinker with the amount of work that needed doing.